department-of-veterans-affairs/vagov-content/pages/burials-memorials/veterans-burial-allowance.md

 ## What kind of benefits can I get?

-For burial in a national cemetery, you'll receive:
+For burial in a national cemetery, you'll receive and allowance for:

-- An allowance for burial and funeral costs
+- Burial and funeral costs
-- An allowance for the plot (gravesite) or interment
+- The plot (gravesite) or interment
-- An allowance for transporting the Veteran’s remains for burial
+- Transporting the Veteran’s remains for burial

 **Note**: The Veteran's family will need to cover the cost of funeral director services, like cremation.